 Know what's next in the field of AR

-Nowadays, we have been seeing a lot of involvement of the Augmented Reality technology in our lives.
+Nowadays, we have seen a lot of involvement with the Augmented Reality technology in our lives.
 There's no doubt that this AR technology has been contributing a lot in implementing simple tasks as well as the complex ones like adding animation in social media filters and assisting in performing medical surgical procedures.

 The term 'Augmented Reality' was first coined by Thomas Caudell, a Boeing Researcher in the year 1990.
 According to him, Augmented Reality is the appropriate term to describe the head-mounted displays that were used by electricians while they worked on complicated wiring harnesses.

-Today the AR applications are written in special three-dimensional programs with which the developer is able to combine the digital information in the program to a specific environment in the real world.
-This digital information can be both in the form of context or it can also be in the form of animation.
+Today the AR applications are written in special three-dimensional programs with which the developer can combine the digital information in the program to a specific environment in the real world.
+This digital information can be both in the form of context, or it can also be in the form of animation.

-Let's know why the augmented reality products are in such a huge demand from various different industries like Marketing, Healthcare, Travel & Tourism and many more.
-But first, we need to know how AR actually works.
+Let's know why the augmented reality products are in such a huge demand from various industries like Marketing, Healthcare, Travel & Tourism, and many more.
+But first, we need to know how AR works.

-Many people mixes it with the concept of Graphics but that's not true as Augmented Reality uses different components to implement this whole process.
+Many people mix it with the concept of Graphics, but that's not true as Augmented Reality uses different components to implement this whole process.
 These are the four basic components that are required to accomplish AR, which are:

-As we know that the Augmented Reality applications are written in 3D programs for the purpose of tying the digital content onto an Augmented Reality marker existing in the real world.
+As we know that the Augmented Reality applications are written in 3D programs to tie the digital content onto an Augmented Reality marker existing in the real world.
 It's time we take a look at the main types of augmented reality:

-The first type of AR is the Markerless type which is also referred to as a Position-based Augmented Reality.
-Because it is based on the location, several elements like compass, GPS, accelerometer etc. are used in determining the user's location and other details related to it.
+The first type of AR is the Markerless type, which is also referred to as a Position-based Augmented Reality.
+Because it is based on the location, several elements like a compass, GPS, accelerometer, etc. are used in determining the user's location and other details related to it.

 So, with the help of features like gyroscope and GPS, you will get data based on a specific area or location.
 And now that we have smartphones at our service, this whole process becomes easier to implement with the help of maps and direct navigation.

-The marker-based augmented reality type is also known as the type which operates like the process of 'Image Recognition'.
-This is because it needs a special camera with a visual object for scanning purpose.
+The marker-based augmented reality type is also known as the type which operates like the process of 'Image Recognition.'
+This is because it needs a special camera with a visual object for scanning purposes.

-In superimposition-based type, the object recognition played a major role.
-Let's understand it with an example of a famous application that is IKEA Catalog where the user can see if a particular piece of furniture will look good in their house or not, with the help of this concept.
+In superimposition-based type, object recognition played a major role.
+Let's understand it with an example of a famous application that is IKEA Catalog, where the user can see if a particular piece of furniture will look good in their house or not, with the help of this concept.

-The outlining type uses the concept of object recognition as well but it combines with the projection-based technique.
-This type is much more easier to explain with a practical example i.e. suppose the user wants to park his/her vehicle but due to darkness or any other factor, the user is facing difficulty in parking the vehicle correctly.
+The outlining type uses the concept of object recognition as well, but it combines with the projection-based technique.
+This type is much easier to explain with a practical example i.e., suppose the user wants to park his/her vehicle.
+Still, due to darkness or any other factor, the user is facing difficulty in parking the vehicle correctly.

 Then this outlining type will help the user in recognizing the road lines and boundaries around the vehicle so that he/she can park their vehicle in the correct position.

-The projection-based type is the another widely known type of this advanced technology where a synthetic light is projected by the augmented reality device on a surface.
+The projection-based type is another widely known type of this advanced technology where the augmented reality device projects a synthetic light on a surface.
 This projection can be interactive as well as non-interactive in nature.

-For example, a display of keyword will be considered as an interactive display if the user is able to use its functions through the display.
+For example, a display of keyword will be considered as an interactive display if the user can use its functions through the display.
 But the display will be considered as noninteractive if the user can not perform any action using the projected display.

 When it comes to the working part of the augmented reality technology, we have already presented stated the basic components that are required in the process.
-But there are approaches to take the process ahead and one of the main approach is SLAM.
+But there are approaches to take the process ahead, and one of the main approaches is SLAM.

-The term SLAM is the short for Simultaneous Localization and Mapping which has also be known as the best way to render the virtual images over the objects from the real world in real-time.
-This approach is also efficient in solving the complex augmented reality problems.
+The term SLAM is short for Simultaneous Localization and Mapping, which has also be known as the best way to render the virtual images over the objects from the real world in real-time.
+This approach is also efficient in solving complex, augmented reality problems.

 Unlike other approaches (Project-based and Location-based), the SLAM approach is known to consist of a set of algorithms that makes it so efficient in solving the localization and mapping issues.